jul-des/DL-AtCM/README.md

 For model finetuning we used data from the UK Biobank.
 The UK Biobank will make its data available to all researchers for all types of health-related research that is in the public interest.
 For details on the access preocedure see the UK Biobank website: http://www.ukbiobank.ac.uk/register-apply/.

-We evaluate our model on a primary care cohort (CODE-15% dataset).
+We evaluate our model on a primary care cohort from Brazil (CODE-15% dataset).
 This dataset is publicly available under: https://zenodo.org/records/4916206

 ## Preprocessing